AyushSinghbharti/Spotify-Clone/README.md

 3. **Set up PostgreSQL database**:

-   - Ensure PostgreSQL is installed on your machine.
+   - Ensure PostgreSQL & Stepzen is installed on your machine.
    - Create a new database and configure the connection in the project's environment variables.

 4. **Configure Spotify API**: